robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 # Guided Pairing Sessions (GPS)

 ## Purpose
-Guided Pairing Sessions (GPS) were started with a few goals in mind:
+Guided Pairing Sessions are designed to do three main things:

  1. Give students exposure to pairing in a supportive environment
- 2. Help students develop greater technical understanding by giving them access to instructors
+ 2. Help students develop greater technical understanding by giving them access to guides
- 3. Prepare students for Dev Bootcamp (DBC) by placing them in a similar scenario to day-to-day life at DBC
+ 3. Prepare students for being on-site where there will be pairing every day

-Instructors use this time to see how students engage with one another, how they are progressing in terms of technical knowledge, and to help students develop a deeper understanding of technical material.
+Guides use this time to see how students engage with one another, how they are progressing in terms of technical knowledge, and to help students develop a deeper understanding of technical material.

 Each GPS challenge is designed to reinforce the learning competencies covered up to and including the previous week's challenges.
-These are opportunities for you to identify and clarify concepts that are confusing as well as to get practice pairing.
-You should feel free to include additional concepts you've learned in the current week as well.
+These sessions are opportunities for you to identify and clarify concepts that were confusing, as well as to get practice pairing.
 Sometimes GPS curriculum will address new concepts.
-In these instances, you are expected to research in the session and show of your researching abilities.
+In these instances, you are expected to research in the session and practice your researching abilities.

 <br>
 <br>